KuShuSec/KuShu-Atama/README.md

 This map breaks down hybrid identity attack vectors and corresponding defense strategies across tiers, with visibility into Entra ID, Active Directory, and key integration points.

 ### 2. M365 Breakglass Maturity Model (v1.1)
-A structured matrix model for evaluating the maturity of Microsoft 365 breakglass strategies—from unprepared scenarios to highly resilient, isolated configurations.
+A structured matrix model for evaluating the maturity of Microsoft 365 breakglass strategies--from unprepared scenarios to highly resilient, isolated configurations.

 **Recent Additions to v1.1:**
 - New Level 6: **Isolated Resilience**